hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-clone/README.md

 <!-- Code generated from the comments of the vAppConfig struct in builder/vsphere/clone/step_clone.go; DO NOT EDIT MANUALLY -->

-- `properties` (map[string]string) - Specifies the values for the available vApp properties.
+- `properties` (map[string]string) - The values for the available vApp properties.
 These are used to supply configuration parameters to a virtual machine.
 This machine is cloned from a template that originated from an imported OVF or OVA file.

   -> **Note:** The only supported usage path for vApp properties is for existing user-configurable keys.
 These generally come from an existing template that was created from an imported OVF or OVA file.

   You cannot set values for vApp properties on virtual machines created from scratch, on virtual machines that lack a vApp configuration, or on property keys that do not exist.

 <!-- End of code generated from the comments of the vAppConfig struct in builder/vsphere/clone/step_clone.go; -->